Burbank Wage and Hour Lawyer

 Wage Theft in California

-California law protects your right to fair and accurate compensation, regardless of how your salary is structured.
+California overtime law protects your right to fair and accurate compensation, regardless of how your salary is structured.
 This includes regular wages, bonuses, overtime, and any sales commissions.
 Unjustified withholding of these funds by an employer, either knowingly or accidentally, is considered an act of wage theft and a breach of the agreement between the employer and the employee.
 Some examples of common wage theft include:

 • Subsequent payment of wages at termination: It is illegal for an employer to fail to pay an employee’s owed wages at the time of termination.
 If an employee provides more than 72 hours’ notice for resignation, they are also owed full compensation.